machikania/phyllosoma/README.md

 MachiKania Phyllosoma is a BASIC compiler for ARMv6-M, especially for Raspberry Pi Pico.

 ## how to compile
 cmake and make.
-The pico-sdk with tinyusb submodule is required.
+The pico-sdk (ver 1.4 is confirmed for building) with tinyusb submodule is required.

 ## how to use
-Copy "kmbasic.uf2" to the RPI-RP2 drive of Raspberry Pi Pico.
-Immediately connect to COMx port (com number depends on environment) by serial console at 115200 baud rate.
+Copy "phyllosoma.uf2" to the RPI-RP2 drive of Raspberry Pi Pico.
+Immediately connect to COMx port (com number depends on environment) by serial console at 115200 baud rate, if needed.

 ## License
 Most of codes (written in C) are provided with LGPL 2.1 license, but some codes are provided with the other licenses.
 See the comment of each file.